nikki1016/Operating-System-Lab/README.md

 # Operating-System-Lab-codes

-This repository consists of implementation of misceleneous OS algorithms.
+This repository consists of implementation of miscelleneous OS algorithms.